 The Bank of Montreal (BMO) says it’s “embarrassed” after it wrongly called Vancouver police on a First Nations customer and watched as he and his granddaughter were treated like criminals.

 Officers responded to a report of fraud on Dec.
 20, 2019 at the downtown branch and handcuffed Maxwell Johnson, a member of B.C.’s Heiltsuk Nation, and his 12-year-old granddaughter.

 The pair was then forced into a police cruiser.

 “We should not have phoned the police department at any point in time,” Erminia Johannson of BMO Financial Group told APTN News Thursday morning.

 “We are deeply sorry for the situation that took place for Mr. Johnson and his granddaughter.
 It is unacceptable.”

-Johnson, an Elder and carver in his community, had an appointment to open an account for his granddaughter but the teller and managers questioned his identification and called police.
+Johnson, a spiritual Elder and carver in his community, had an appointment to open an account for his granddaughter but the teller and managers questioned his identification and called police.